Things to Do in Akaroa

-Location: The seal colony can be accessed over private farmland with a seal colony tour or with wildlife cruises, like Akaroa Sailing Cruises, from the Akaroa wharf.
+Location: The seal colony can be accessed over private farmland with a seal colony tour or with wildlife cruises, such as the Black Cat Nature Cruise, from the Akaroa wharf.

 The stunning ridgeline walk is tough but well worth it.
 Feast your eyes on the views capturing the whole peninsula, the ocean and as far as the Southern Alps.
 The multi-day hike has a number of huts along the way which should be booked in advance.
 Be aware of seasonal restrictions where the track is closed 8 August 15 October each year for lambing.

-6. Kayak or SUP in the Akaroa Harbour
+6. Kayaking or SUPing in the Akaroa Harbour is Amazing

-With over 12km of tracks, the reserve has a lot to offer to hikers.
-The main attraction of the volcanic reserve is the Stony Bay Peak, rising above the peninsula at 806m high.
-Also know as Taraterehu, the peak offers 360-degree views of the peninsula and a great outlook of the small French settlement below.
+With over 12km (7 miles) of tracks, the reserve has a lot to offer to hikers.
+The main attraction of the volcanic reserve is the Stony Bay Peak, rising above the peninsula at 806m (2,644ft) high.
+Also known as Taraterehu, the peak offers 360-degree views of the peninsula and a great outlook of the small French settlement below.

 The largest mainland white-flippered penguin colony is situated in the Akaroa Harbour.
 This alone should make it a great reason to make your way to the settlement.
 But the white-flippered penguins are not alone in the Bank Peninsula.
 The ever-so-cute little blue penguins can be found in the area too, fishing at sea during the day and resting ashore when the sun sets.

-Location: Besides luckily seeing the penguins, you must take a tour to visit their highly sensitive conservation area.
+Location: Besides luckily seeing the penguins, you must take a tour to visit their highly sensitive conservation area with Pohatu Penguins.